Where to buy PS5: all your latest stock updates

 PS5 stock is still difficult to come by, but don't give up yet, we're bringing you all the latest updates.

-Sony had previously said that more stock would be coming before time runs out on 2020 but that, besides the odd console here and there, proved to be incorrect.
-This year looks a lot more promising if you are still after one – stock from the likes of Very, Amazon and Currys PC World should be back imminently.
+The pre-orders started again today for one company at least with GAME having some listed.
+Much like before though, there were not many and as of 10:40 today they let everyone know that they had again sold out.
+While frustrating, this is a good sign as it points towards other retailers following suit and indicates that stock is out there once again.

-So this should be the month that all the major retailers restock with several of them previously telling customers to keep an eye out in ‘January 2021’.
-The latest information indicates that while more is on the way this month – though it likely will not be towards the end of the month, not entirely unexpected given the recent pause for the festive season.
+We still expect the likes of Very, Currys PC World and Amazon to have more imminently and we have heard the end of January for some time now – although we are hearing whispers of February now so that could well have been pushed back slightly.
+Either way, more consoles are definitely coming and the dry spell could almost be, finally, over.

-The US saw a few PS5 consoles appear at Best Buy and GameStop, and – in even better news – stock didn’t disappear within a few seconds mainly due to changes to the ordering process to stop bots securing consoles.
+This is the same for the US which saw a few PS5 consoles appear at Best Buy and GameStop, and – in even better news – stock didn’t disappear within a few seconds mainly due to changes to the ordering process to stop bots securing consoles.
 Fingers crossed that will be the case in the UK when the consoles return.

 As for top tips – look abroad.
 Amazon Germany, for example, had stock on PS5 release day, which is great news as the console isn’t geo-locked for gaming, meaning you can still play UK games and there is every chance that stock could return in other countries like the USA.
 It is worth noting that some UK Blu-rays and DVDs won’t play, so keep that in mind if you want the console for more than just gaming – although 4K discs will work.